harlan-zw/unlighthouse/docs/content/index.md

   #title
   **Speedy Scans**
   #description
-  ATake advantage of your CPU with threaded workers and use opportunistic throttling and categories for lightning quick scans.
+  Take advantage of your CPU with threaded workers and use opportunistic throttling and categories for lightning quick scans.
   ::

   ::card